horsewell/project4/README.md

      - Support Vector Machines
      - Stochastic Gradient Decent

-From the models we will create an applicaiton for universitys to use to predict the final result of a student completing a course (Pass or Fail)
+From the models we will create an applicaiton for Open University to use to predict the final result of a student completing a course (Pass or Fail)

 ## Technologies Used
     - SQLite - Portable database allowing everyone to use the same database small and fast